max-Hawkins/MFC/docs/documentation/case.md

 - `zfp_halo` compresses the halo region data that is exchanged with nearest-neighbor processes using ZFP.
 This may not necessarily lead to runtime speedups.
 User consideration is heavily advised.
+- `zfp_halo_rate` sets the fixed-rate compression parameter of the ZFP compression.
+See the ZFP documentation for details.

 ### 2. Computational Domain